wp-plugins/csv-2-post/readme.txt

 * Fixed issue with some posts being created as Uncategorised!
 * Finally I realised that my repository software will not prevent the csv_files folder being deleted on upgrade so instead the folder is not provided with the plugin.
 The plugin will now make the csv_files folder when it does not exist.

+= 1.2 =
+* Error as script attempted to creating "csv_files" folder even if it existed already.
+* Repository or script changes to prevent "csv_files" folder being deleted does not work.
+If the folder does not exist in the plugin repository the upgrade deletes it to match.
+I still cannot find or get help for a solution and officially frustrated now after two weeks of trying lol
 == Arbitrary section ==

 Please email wordpress@webtechglobal.co.uk with any questions regarding this plugin.